daragmas/hAndIman/README.md

 # hAndIman
-An AI-powered home maintenance and repair interface
+An AI-powered home maintenance and repair interface Diagnostic tool for troubleshooting causes for home issues

 To Do:
-[ ] Get some user manuals or how-to guides
+[x] Get some user manuals or how-to guides
-[ ] Figure out which model to build
+[ ] Figure out which model to builds
 [ ] Figure out database
 [ ] Sketch interface
 [ ] Sketch out user profiles